ibm-granite/granite-code-models/README.md

 ---
 ## Introduction to Granite Code Models
-The **Granite Code Models** are a series of highly capable LLMs designed for code-related tasks.
-All Granite Code Models are released under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and were built following transparent data collection and filtering practices.
-These two factors make these models ideal for enterprise commercial use.
-Moreover, without an impact on performance, our family of code-enterprise-ready models requires less computational resources than other open-source LLMs twice their size.
+We introduce the Granite series of decoder-only code models for code generative tasks (e.g., fixing bugs, explaining code, documenting code), trained with code written in 116 programming languages.
+A comprehensive evaluation of the Granite Code model family on diverse tasks demonstrates that our models consistently reach state-of-the-art performance among available open-source code LLMs.

+The key advantages of Granite Code models include:
+* All-rounder Code LLM: Granite Code models achieve competitive or state-of-the-art performance on different kinds of code-related tasks, including code generation, explanation, fixing, editing, translation, and more.
+Demonstrating their ability to solve diverse coding tasks.
+* Trustworthy Enterprise-Grade LLM: All our models are trained on license-permissible data collected following IBM’s AI [Ethics principles](https://www.ibm.com/impact/ai-ethics) and guided by IBM’s Corporate Legal team for trustworthy enterprise usage.
+We release all our Granite Code models under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) license for research and commercial use.

 The family of **Granite Code Models** comes in two main variants:

-* Granite Code Base Models: Base foundational models designed for general code generative tasks (e.g., code repair, code explanation, code synthesis).
+* Granite Code Base Models: base foundational models designed for code-related tasks (e.g., code repair, code explanation, code synthesis).
-* Granite Code Instruct Models: Instruction following models finetuned using Git commits paired with human instructions.
+* Granite Code Instruct Models: instruction following models finetuned using a combination of Git commits paired with human instructions and open-source synthetically generated code instruction datasets.

 All variants are available in sizes of 3B, 8B, 20B, and 34B parameters.